akhil41/cursor-reset/README.md

-> ⚠️ **CRITICAL VERSION NOTICE**: This script ONLY works with Cursor version 0.44 and below.
+> ⚠️ **CRITICAL VERSION NOTICE**: This script ONLY works with Cursor version 0.46.11 (Universal) and below.
 If you're using a newer version, you MUST downgrade to v0.44 first.
 Higher versions are NOT supported.

 # Cursor Trial Reset Tool